tanteckfang/tp/docs/UserGuide.md

 Hello, School of Computing (SoC) students in the National University of Singapore (NUS)!

-A warm welcome to this user guide, your essential companion for navigating and maximizing the full potential of our platform, **NUSCourseMates**.
+A warm welcome to this user guide, your essential companion for navigating and maximizing the full potential of our application, **NUSCourseMates**.

 ### Table of Contents
 * Table of Contents